sftpplus/sftpplus-docs/src/doc_source/operation/admin-authorization.rst

 The following examples are valid:

 * configuration/services/* - target the configuration of any service
-* configuration/services/FTPS-server-UUID/* - target any configuration for the
-  service with UUID ``FTPS-service-UUID``
+* configuration/services/FTPS-server-UUID/* - target any configuration for the service with UUID ``FTPS-service-UUID``
 * configuration/services/\*/name/ - target all the name options for any service
-* configuration/services/FTPS-server-UUID/* - target only the name
-  option for the service with UUID ``FTPS-service-UUID``
+* configuration/services/FTPS-server-UUID/name - target only the `name` option for the service with UUID ``FTPS-service-UUID``
-* services/* - target the status of any service
+* operation/services/* - target the status of any service
-* services/FTPS-service-UUID/* - target the status of the service with UUID ``FTPS-service-UUID``.
+* operation/services/FTPS-service-UUID/* - target the status of the service with UUID ``FTPS-service-UUID``.

 The following configurations do not have a member UUID, so they can only be targeted using the option name: